Discover the nutrition science behind the important mineral magnesium.

 Why is magnesium important and why do you need it in your diet?
-What food sources are rich in magnesium and when, if at all, do you need to supplement with magnesium?
+What food sources are rich in magnesium and when, if at all, should you consider supplementation?
 Let’s take a look at the nutrition science behind this important mineral and make sure you’re getting enough!

-For as little as magnesium is talked about compared to macronutrients like protein or carbohydrates, it’s actually an incredibly important part of a functioning body (let alone a healthy, thriving one!).
-Over 300 enzymes use magnesium for important processes like ATP and synthesizing DNA, RNA, and proteins.
+For as little as it’s talked about compared to macronutrients like protein or carbohydrates, magnesium is actually an incredibly important part of a functioning body (let alone a healthy, thriving one!).
+Over 300 enzymes use this essential micronutrient for important processes like ATP and synthesizing DNA, RNA, and proteins.
 Yes, we all know in theory that those processes are important, but what does it really mean when translated into our actual lives?

-Our body contains about 25 grams of magnesium, over 60% of that amount of magnesium is found in the skeleton, 27% is found in muscle, 6% to 7% is found in other cells, and less than 1% is found outside of cells (1).
-Healthy magnesium levels help us sleep better, contributes to healthy thyroid function, promotes healthy blood pressure and cardiovascular health, plays an important role in insulin sensitivity, and normal magnesium levels are linked to improved mental health.
+Our body contains about 25 grams of magnesium.
+Over 60% of that amount is found in the skeleton, 27% is found in muscle, 6% to 7% is found in other cells, and less than 1% is found outside of cells (1).

-As important as magnesium is, a good portion of the US population is magnesium deficient.
+As important as magnesium is, a good portion of the US population are lacking in this crucial mineral.

-First, because most people don’t eat enough magnesium-rich foods.
-Magnesium levels are highest in foods like dark leafy greens, nuts, beans, and other raw plant foods that aren’t necessarily front-and-center in a conventional Western diet.
+Unfortunately, this is largely because most people don’t get enough magnesium-rich foods in their diet.
+Magnesium is highest in foods like dark leafy greens, nuts, beans, and other plant foods that aren’t necessarily front-and-center in a conventional western diet.

-Second, absorbing magnesium without the right complimentary vitamins—B12, D, and selenium—isn’t the easiest thing for our bodies to do, so not all of the magnesium we take in may necessarily be absorbed.
+Additionally, absorption without the right complementary vitamins—B12, D, and selenium—isn’t the easiest thing for our bodies to do, so not all of the magnesium we take in may necessarily be absorbed.

-Last, magnesium levels decrease with excess intake of alcohol, salt, coffee, phosphoric acid in sodas, and stress.
-Certain groups may be at a higher risk for low magnesium such as folks with diabetes, athletes, those who consume alcohol, those with digestive disorders, and older populations.
+Plus, levels also tend to decrease with excess intake of alcohol, salt, coffee, phosphoric acid in sodas, and stress.
+Certain groups may be at a higher risk for low magnesium, including those with diabetes, those who consume alcohol, those with digestive disorders, athletes, and older adults.

-These factors (especially for high-risk groups) may create a recipe for magnesium deficiency, which has been linked to:
+These factors (especially for high-risk groups) can amp up the risk of deficiency, which has been linked to symptoms like:

 - muscle cramps